0

 Beginner Cups

-This is a great cup for introducing straws, as it allows you to gently squeeze the bottle to bring the liquid right to the tip of the straw so the child doesn’t have to do as much work to get the liquid out.
+This is a great cup for introducing straws, as it allows you to gently squeeze the cup to bring the liquid right to the tip of the straw so the child doesn’t have to do as much work to get the liquid out.

 Find it on Amazon